Commercial Strategy

 Chicago Bed Bug Market Overview

-Housing Stock: Dense Multi-Unit Buildings
+Dense Multi-Unit Housing

 Chicago's housing inventory is dominated by two-flats, three-flats, and courtyard apartment buildings — the building types most susceptible to bed bug spread.
 Unlike detached single-family homes where infestations remain isolated, multi-unit buildings create pathways for bed bugs to move between units through shared walls, plumbing chases, electrical conduits, and hallway traffic.
 A single infested unit in a 12-unit courtyard building can seed 4-6 adjacent units within weeks if untreated.

-Chicago's bed bug regulations are among the strongest in the country, and they directly create operator demand through compliance requirements:
+Chicago's bed bug regulations are among the strongest in the country, and they directly create operator demand through compliance requirements.

 • Professional treatment mandate: DIY treatment does not satisfy the legal requirement — landlords must hire licensed pest control operators